Parthenon (Nashville): History

 Nashville's nickname, the "Athens of the South", influenced the choice of the building as the centerpiece of the 1897 Centennial Exposition.
 A number of buildings at the exposition were based on ancient originals.
 However, the Parthenon was the only one that was an exact reproduction.
 It was also the only one that was preserved by the city, although the Knights of Pythias Pavilion building was purchased and moved to nearby Franklin, Tennessee.

-Major Eugene Castner Lewis was the director of the Tennessee Centennial Exposition and it was at his suggestion that a reproduction of the Parthenon be built in Nashville to serve as the centerpiece of Tennessee's Centennial Celebration.
+Major Eugene Castner Lewis was the director of the Tennessee Centennial Exposition and it was his suggestion that a reproduction of the Parthenon be built in Nashville to serve as the centerpiece of Tennessee's Centennial Celebration.
 Lewis also served as the chief civil engineer for the Nashville, Chattanooga and St. Louis Railroad.
 Originally built of plaster, wood, and brick, the Parthenon was not intended to be permanent, but the cost of demolishing the structure combined with its popularity with residents and visitors alike resulted in it being left standing after the Exposition.